 Replace each piece of essential hardware in your computer with a "known good" identical or equivalent spare piece of hardware, one component at a time, to determine which piece of hardware is causing your computer to shut off automatically.
 Test after each hardware replacement to determine which device is faulty.

 Note: Most normal computer users don't have a collection of working spare computer parts at their disposals.
 My advice is to revisit Step 10.
 A POST card is not expensive and is a much more reasonable approach than stocking spare computer parts.

 Unfortunately, if you're without a POST card and also without spare parts to swap in and out, you're left not knowing which piece of your essential computer hardware is faulty.
 In these cases you have little option than to rely on individuals or companies that do have these resources.

-Note: See the last tip below for information on requesting more help via the PC Support forums here on this site.
+Note: See the last tip below for information on requesting more help.

 Are you troubleshooting this issue on a computer that you've just built?
 If so, triple check your configuration!
 There is a significantly greater chance that your computer is turning off by itself due to a misconfiguration and not an actual hardware failure.